leezhenghui/blog/architecture/HighPerfAndHighConcurrencyServerWithEventLoop.md

    ## Operating System(OS)
      In Linux, the real AIO actually is supported only on Disk IO, Poxis AIO actually introduced thread model, not a real AIO supported from kernel level.
 For Network IO, we only have non-blocking IO.
      How can we achieve I/O multiplexing without thread-per-connection?
 You can simply do busy-wait polling for each connection with non-blocking socket operations, but this is too wasteful.
 What we need to know is which socket becomes ready.
 So the OS kernel provides a separate channel between your application and the kernel, and this channel notifies when some of your sockets become ready.
 This is how select()/poll() works, based on the readiness model. (http://people.eecs.berkeley.edu/~sangjin/2012/12/21/epoll-vs-kqueue.html)
-     In Linux, for network, we only have multiplux way,
+     In Linux, for network, we only have multiplux way,  to implement non-blocking and sync IO, OS need provide two things: non-blocking socket, with this non-blocking socket, the caller thread can continue do some other things, in order to map the socket response to approparite socket client, a selector is needed here to do the mapping, once there is "readiness" event ready, and caller thread to pick that event up and do the corresponding actions on correct socket.
+This is multipluxer

      Explain what is multiplux(diagram)